-- Press the button to switch the rear fog lights on/off.
+- Press the button to switch the rear fog lights on/off. - The rear fog light indicator symbol If on the instrument panel and the light in the button illuminate when the rear fog lights are switched on.

 - The rear fog lights are considerably brighter than the normal taillights and should be used only when conditions such as fog, rain, snow, smoke or dust reduce visibility for other vehicles to less than 500 ft.
 (150 meters). - Condensation may form temporarily on the inside of the lenses of exterior lights such as headlights, fog lights, or taillights.
 This is normal and the lights are designed to withstand moisture.
 Normally, condensation will dissipate after the lights have been on for a short time.